Major Collaborative Archival Initiatives

 The Commission provides no more than 50 percent of total project costs in the Major Collaborative Archival Initiatives program..

-Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
-Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at https://sam.gov.
+Applicant organizations must be registered in the System for Award Management (SAM) prior to submitting an application, maintain SAM registration throughout the application and award process, and include a valid Unique Entity Identifier (UEI) number in their application.
+Details on SAM registration and requesting a UEI number can be found at the System for Award Management website at https://sam.gov.
+Please refer to the User Guides section and the Grants Registrations PDF.

 You must use Grants.gov to submit your application.
 All information necessary to apply is included in this announcement, the Application Instructions, and the forms on Grants.gov.
 If you need the information supplied in an alternative format, please call the NHPRC at 202-357-5010.